 As an exponential law is a gamma law with parameter $k = 1$, this result can also be obtained with Theorem \ref{thm:main_result}.

 $ $ $ $

 {\bf Acknowledgement.} We warmly thank Marc Hoffmann for stimulating discussions on this topic and this work.
-We also thank Antoine Barizien for his preliminary investigations.
+We also thank the anonymous referee for his/her insightful comments that help us to improve the overall quality of this manuscript.
 This work was partially funded by the Chair “Mod\'elisation Math\'ematique et Biodiversit\'e" of VEOLIA-Ecole Polytechnique-MNHN-F.X., by the European Union (ERC, SINGER, 101054787), and by the Fondation Mathématique Jacques Hadamard.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
-Neither the European Union nor the granting authority can be held responsible for them. {\bf Authors' contributions.} Jules Olayé has conducted this work for the mathematical part, the simulations and the estimations from data.
+Neither the European Union nor the granting authority can be held responsible for them.

+{\bf Authors' contributions.} Jules Olayé has conducted this work for the mathematical part, the simulations and the estimations from data.
 Vincent Bansaye and Charles Baroud have supervised this work.
 Antoine Barizien and Vincent Bansaye have made the first investigations.
 Jules Olayé and Hala Bouzidi have realized a project during their Master~2, which have given the first theoretical and numerical results of this paper.
 Andrey Aristov and Salomé Gutiérrez Ramos have realized the microfuidics experiments.
 Jules Olayé and Vincent Bansaye have written the paper based on all these contributions.

+{\bf Data availability statement.} All data supporting the findings of this study are available in the Supplementary Material.

 \emergencystretch=3em